Bolinas, California

 Bolinas is an unincorporated coastal community in Marin County, California, United States.
 It is located on the California coast, approximately 13 mi (straight line distance) northwest of San Francisco, and 27 mi by road.
-For statistical purposes, the United States Census Bureau has defined that community as a census-designated place (CDP).
-As of the 2020 census it had a population of 1,483.
+For statistical purposes, the United States Census Bureau has defined the community as a census-designated place (CDP).
+As of the 2020 census, it had a population of 1,483.